GrupoXareuPreto/Lifit-API-running/README.md

-# Lifit-API-runnin
+# Lift-API
-Repositório dedicado a hospedar a APIexecutando
+Repositório destinado a API do projeto Lift